-This cranberry sauce recipe uses only 3 ingredients and is mainly sweetened with orange juice.
-As a result, it's lower in sugar with a lovely zesty flavor.
+This low sugar cranberry sauce recipe uses only 3 ingredients and is mainly sweetened with orange juice.
+It's so quick and easy to make with a lovely zesty flavor.
 So worth the effort to make yourself!

 Our Christmas table growing up in the UK almost always included cranberry sauce.
 We only occasionally bought it if we didn't get cranberries before they sold out - it was never missed out - but it was always a proper preserve-like sauce.

-Only on coming to the US have I come across the more jelly form of cranberry sauce in a tin that I tried once through lack of choice.
+Only on coming to the US have I come across the more jelly form of cranberry sauce in a can that I tried once through lack of choice.
 I have to say I don't think I could bring myself to have again.